5 Things you Need to Know about Software Patentability in 2019

 For instance, restrictive words, like, “only”, “must”, “always”, and “never” may limit the scope of an invention.
-If in an application, the disclosure states, “The system always does X before Y”, then you have been committed to a system that either always does X before Y, or never does Y (if you don’t do X, you cannot do Y).
-These kinds of limitations can poke holes in the breadth of an application, particularly when related to software, where there are frequently dozens if not hundreds of other ways to accomplish a task.
+If in an application, the disclosure states, “The system always does X before Y”, then you have been committed to a system that either always do X before Y, or never does Y (if you don’t do X, you cannot do Y).
+This kind of limitations can poke holes in the breadth of an application, particularly when related to software, where there are frequently dozens if not hundreds of other ways to accomplish a task.
 Think to yourself when drafting or reviewing an application whether the statements you are making are really requirements, or just simply one way you have chosen to implement the solution.

-In another example, statements about what have been done in the past or are done in an industry can act as prior art against your invention.
+In another example, statements about what has been done in the past or are done in an industry can act as prior art against your invention.
 This is known as “Applicant Admitted Prior Art” (AAPA) and can be disastrous in certain cases.
 Commonly found in the background section of a patent, some applicants (or their patent attorneys or agents) may end up making statements that go beyond what actually IS prior art and inadvertently giving up certain rights by making such statements.

-Further, even beyond just admissions of prior art, statements in the application about what is well-understood, routine and conventional in the art can come back to haunt inventors and applicants, as this can give grounds to the examiner to provide a subject matter rejection under 35 U.S.C. § 101.
+Further, even beyond just admissions of the prior art, statements in the application about what is well-understood, routine and conventional in the art can come back to haunt inventors and applicants, as this can give grounds to the examiner to provide a subject matter rejection under 35 U.S.C. § 101.
 Avoid these statements at all cost, as they are generally unnecessary and add little value to the actual disclosure itself.

 However, the recent federal circuit opinion in Berkheimer v.
 HP, Inc., 881 f.3d1360 (Fed Cir.
 2018) also confirmed that the concept of applicant admissions in a patent specification works in the opposite direction as well.
 In Berkheimer v.
-HP, Inc., and a later USPTO memo regarding implementation of the ruling as it relates to patent examination practice.
-In this case, the court found that the applicant’s statement that the novel improvements contained in the application were not convention, and represented an improvement over the art, created a factual dispute that would not permit a finding otherwise under a motion for summary judgment.
+HP, Inc., and a later USPTO memo regarding the implementation of the ruling as it relates to patent examination practice.
+In this case, the court found that the applicant’s statement that the novel improvements contained in the application were not a convention, and represented an improvement over the art, created a factual dispute that would not permit a finding otherwise under a motion for summary judgment.
 Simply put, feel free to include statements throughout the specification as to how the disclosed software works or functions differently than conventional software, and how it provides improvements over the conventional or routine functionality of other software.